Plotinator/plottr_locales/README.md

 Produce a `Promise` with an array of update results in it.

-### TODO Delete Custom Template
+### Delete Custom Template

-`editCustomTemplate`

-Discovered missing when writing doc.
+`deleteCustomTemplate(userId: String, templateId: String): Promise<Any>`

+Mark the template with id `templateId` that belongs to user with id `userId` as deleted.
+The template is not actually removed from Firebase.

+Produces a `Promise` which, when resolved, indicates whether the operation was successful.

 ## Session Management